jothepro/doxygen-awesome-css/docs/tricks.md

 DOT_TRANSPARENT = YES
 ```

-In case `INTERACTIVE_SVG = YES` is set in the Doxyfile, all user-defined dotgraphs must be wrapped with the `interactive_dotgraph` CSS class in order for them to be rendered correctly:
+In case `INTERACTIVE_SVG = YES` is set in the Doxyfile, all user-defined dotgraphs must be wrapped with the `interactive_dotgraph` CSS class for them to be rendered correctly:

 ```md
 <div class="interactive_dotgraph">